 Significant Double Casting: Jonathan Hyde initially plays Alan's father, whom Alan is terrified of.
 After his father teaches Alan to stand up to his fears no matter what, Hyde spends the second act as Van Pelt, a psychopath Alan is forced to flee from.

 Sure, Let's Go with That: Averted at one point.
-Sarah, Alan, and Peter tried to stop Carl from arresting Alan, because he's Sarah's fiance, then he said that earlier Peter and Judy said Alan was their uncle.
+Sarah, Alan, and Peter tried to stop Carl from arresting Alan, because he's Sarah's fiance, but then he recalled that Peter and Judy said Alan was their uncle.
 Though they were never able to clarify both statements due to Alan insisting on being taken, due to hearing Van Pelt's gunshot.